 A seed grows by being buried in the darkness of soil.
 It first receives nourishment from within itself.
 Before becoming strong enough to bust through the soil into the sun, the seed pulls nutrients from the soil, while bearing roots down into the rich dark ground.

-The darkness we experience can become the fertile ground through which recovery and life can thrive.
+The darkness we experience can become the fertile ground through which your life can thrive.

 It happened to me.